 Siamese cat health problems are pretty extensive I am afraid to say.
 Please stay with this page because it is far better than any other on the internet on this subject.
 Sorry if that sounds arrogant but if you read the page I hope that you will agree that I am correct.
 And Siamese cat breeders should not be upset.
 I hope you’re not.
 The intention is to be fair and to provide as much information as possible, not to upset people.
 The research is sound and the sources are excellent.

-Photo above: as far as I am aware this Modern Siamese in a rescue center was and is healthy – photo copyright ciao-chow.
-The photo is reproduced under a creative commons license and in accordance with the license.
+Photo: as far as I am aware this a healthy modern Siamese at a rescue center – photo: ciao-chow.
+The photo is reproduced under a creative commons license

 Siamese cat health problems is mainly (but not entirely – see updates) a discussion about the breeding of the “Modern Siamese” and whether during the development of the contemporary version of the Siamese cat health problems were developed at the same time due to breeding too closely (inbreeding).